Donald Prosser Obituary - Lansing, WI | Legacy Pro

-Surviving Don are his wife, Sharon (Kubal) Prosser of Lansing; children, Kristie (Bill) Seemann and Todd Prosser, from Don's first marriage to Sue Frazier; stepchildren, Crystal Janssen, Tom (Jane) Eggen and Natalie (Fred) Iausly; grandchildren, Cassie (Slobodon Maljkovic), Mitchell, Gina and Alex; stepgrandchildren, Matthew, Amanda, Caroline, Olivia and Eva.
+Surviving Don are his wife, Sharon (Kubal) Prosser of Lansing, Iowa; children, Kristie (Bill) Seemann and Todd Prosser from Don's first marriage to Sue Frazier; step-children, Crystal Janssen, Tom (Jane) Eggen and Natalie (Fred) Iausly; grandchildren, Cassie (Slobodon Maljkovic), Mitchell, Gina and Alex; step-grandchildren, Matthew, Amanda, Caroline, Olivia and Eva.

 A heartfelt thank you goes to hospice (Kacey, Brinna, Brittney and Alex) and neighbors, Dave and Linda.